-There are approximately 4,500 Deaf people in Aotearoa New Zealand.
+69. There are approximately 4,500 Deaf people in Aotearoa New Zealand.
 The proposals in this paper aim to support improved outcomes for Deaf people and support their leadership on matters relating to NZSL (which is used as a primary form of communication).

-Population How the proposal may affect this group/treaty partner group Deaf children Early acquisition of NZSL is critical to the future of the Deaf community and culture.
-Turi Māori Māori are more likely to be Deaf than other population groups, across all age groups.
+Population group How the proposal may affect this group/treaty partner Deaf children Early acquisition of NZSL is critical to the future of the Deaf community and culture.

+Population group How the proposal may affect this group/treaty partner Turi Māori Māori are more likely to be Deaf than other population groups, across all age groups.
 Amending the Act to recognise the identity and leadership of Turi Māori will support improved outcomes for Turi Māori and their whānau.
-Deaf Pacific Increasing the diversity of Deaf leadership on matters relating to NZSL will Peoples and support the perspectives and concerns of Deaf Pacific Peoples to be addressed, ethnic leading to increased participation and inclusion of Deaf Pacific Peoples and ethnic communities communities in society.
-Deaf women Disabled women can face intersecting forms of discrimination, for exa ethnicity and gender.
+Deaf Pacific Peoples and ethnic communities Increasing the diversity of Deaf leadership on matters relating to NZSL will support the perspectives and concerns of Deaf Pacific Peoples to be addressed, leading to increased participation and inclusion of Deaf Pacific Peoples and ethnic communities in society.

+Population group How the proposal may affect this group/treaty partner Deaf women Disabled women can face intersecting forms of discrimination, for example, due to ethnicity and gender.
 Recognising these and other different needs and experiences may support better outcomes for the Deaf community in all its diversity.
-Disabled Amending the Act to strengthen the leadership of Deaf people aligns with the people EGL approach and supports increased 'choice and control'.
+Disabled people Amending the Act to strengthen the leadership of Deaf people aligns with the EGL approach and supports increased "choice and control".